Fanny (musical): Musical numbers

 The original Broadway cast album was released on compact disc by RCA Victor (9026-68074-2).
+It includes some of the last recordings by former Metropolitan Opera basso Ezio Pinza.

 Critical reception

 Brooks Atkinson of The New York Times called the story "genuine and rueful," the music "melodic," and the casting "engaging," resulting "in a thoroughly absorbing theatre experience."

 Film adaptation

 Joshua Logan directed a 1961 dramatic film adaptation based on both Pagnol's original plays and the book he and S. N. Behrman had written for the stage musical.
 Although the songs were eliminated, Harold Rome's music was heard in the soundtrack underscore.
 The film starred Leslie Caron, Maurice Chevalier, Charles Boyer, and Horst Buchholz.